knine79/notifyBuildResult/README.md

 Push notification from Xcode on build complete using PushBullet app.

 Aren't you boring to wait computer while compiling Swift code?
 My project will helpful.
-You can enjoy your leisure compile time.
+Now you can enjoy your leisure compile time.

 ![GetBackToWork](https://imgs.xkcd.com/comics/compiling.png)